 Use this guide to find out about sources and commentary for criminal law, including ebooks, ejournals, and databases.

-For English legislation and law reports, you should always turn to a subscription database: LexisLibrary & Westlaw UK are good starting points.
+For English legislation and law reports, holders of an Oxford Single Sign looking should turn to a subscription database: such as Westlaw Edge UK or LexisLibrary.

 For these topics, you may find useful material on all 4 Floors of the Bodleian Law Library

 On Level 2 - the floor at which you enter the Law Bod

 Current monographs for England & Wales, and Scotland (as well as Australia, Canada, Ireland, New Zealand, and USA) These have shelf marks beginning:

 Also on Level 2.
 Books with shelf marks beginning General and Cw Gen (comparative studies looking at 2 or more jurisdictions) and UK law journals

 Level 3 - one floor up from the entrance level